Mellon Investments Corporation EMEA Cookie Notice for Mellon Public Website

 "Session" Cookies are temporary and will expire at the end of a browser session; that is, when you leave a website.
 Session Cookies allow a website to recognize you and carry information as you navigate between pages during a single browser session and allow you to use the website efficiently.

 "Persistent Cookies" remain in the Cookie file of your browser even after you leave a website and after the browser is closed.
 These Cookies remain valid until their set expiry date (unless deleted by the user before the expiry date).
-These Cookies allow a website to collect and analyze (on an anonymous basis) traffic and use of the website, monitor the system and improve operating performance.
+These Cookies allow a website to collect and analyze (on an aggregated basis) traffic and use of the website, monitor the system and improve operating performance.
 For example, they enable a website to recognize you on your return, remember your preferences and provide tailored services to you.
 For more information about Cookies, how they work, why they are so useful and how to disable them, please visit www.allaboutcookies.org.

 Below we describe the Cookies we deploy on our Websites, organised by the categories defined by the International Chamber of Commerce.
+This list (together with the rest of this notice) is reviewed on a regular basis and is subject to change from time to time.

 We use Google Analytics Cookies to obtain an overall view of user habits and volumes, and to help improve the overall experience on our Websites.
 Google Analytics is a third-party web analysis service provided by Google Inc. (“Google”), which uses performance Cookies and targeting Cookies.
 The information generated by these Cookies about your use of our Websites (including your IP address) will be transmitted to and stored by Google Inc. on servers in the United States.

 When accessing any third-party/external sites that may be linked above, you will leave our Websites.
-These third party sites are not controlled or endorsed by Mellon, and Mellon is not responsible for the contents, operation or security of these sites.
+These third party sites are not controlled or endorsed by BNY Mellon, and BNY Mellon is not responsible for the contents, operation or security of these sites.

 Opting-out of Third Party Advertising